-There is currently no single available tool for the diagnosis of attention-deficit hyperactivity disorder (ADHD), or hyperkinetic disorder (HKD).
-Formal diagnosis is made using evidence accumulated from the initial clinical assessment and medical classification systems.1,2 Formal assessment and diagnosis should only be made by appropriately qualified healthcare professionals, such as specialist psychiatrists, specialist nurses, or other qualified healthcare professionals, who have training and expertise in the diagnosis of ADHD in children, adolescents and/or adults.2
+Assessment and diagnosis should only be made by appropriately qualified healthcare professionals, such as specialist psychiatrists, specialist nurses or other qualified healthcare professionals, who have training and expertise in the diagnosis of ADHD in children, adolescents and/or adults.1-4

-The ICD-10 medical classification system refers to ADHD as HKD, a term widely used in Europe and included in European clinical guidelines developed with the European Network for Hyperkinetic Disorders (EUNETHYDIS).3 This classification system defines HKD as a persistent and severe impairment of psychological development, characterised by “early onset; a combination of overactive, poorly modulated behaviour with marked inattention and lack of persistent task involvement; and pervasiveness over situations and persistence over time of these behavioural characteristics".3
+The ICD-10 medical classification system refers to ADHD as hyperkinetic disorder (HKD), a term widely used in Europe and included in European clinical guidelines developed with the European Network for Hyperkinetic Disorders (EUNETHYDIS).5 This classification system defines HKD as a persistent and severe impairment of psychological development, characterised by “early onset; a combination of overactive, poorly modulated behaviour with marked inattention and lack of persistent task involvement; and pervasiveness over situations and persistence over time of these behavioural characteristics”.5

-The DSM-5TM medical classification system for ADHD is published by the American Psychiatric Association and is used in the United States and the rest of the world.
-This classification system defines ADHD as “a persistent pattern of inattention and/or hyperactivity-impulsivity that interferes with functioning or development".4
+The DSM-5TM medical classification system for ADHD is published by the American Psychiatric Association and is used in the USA and the rest of the world.
+This classification system defines ADHD as “a persistent pattern of inattention and/or hyperactivity-impulsivity that interferes with functioning or development”.6

-Regardless of which set of medical classification systems are used, the features of ADHD described are similar with the exception that the ICD-10 classification system requires that all three features – inattention, hyperactivity and impulsiveness – be present,5 whereas the DSM-5™ diagnostic criteria describe a pattern of inattention and/or hyperactivity-impulsivity (combined, predominantly inattentive or predominantly hyperactive/impulsive presentations).6
+Regardless of which set of medical classification systems is used, the features of ADHD described are similar, with the exception that the ICD-10 classification system requires that all three features – inattention, hyperactivity and impulsiveness – be present,5 whereas the DSM-5™ diagnostic criteria describe a pattern of inattention and/or hyperactivity-impulsivity (combined, predominantly inattentive or predominantly hyperactive/impulsive presentations).6

 - Kooij SJ, Bejerot S, Blackwell A, et al. European consensus statement on diagnosis and treatment of adult ADHD: The European Network Adult ADHD.
 BMC Psychiatry 2010; 10: 67.